gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Overview of the Joining Process {#ssec-overview-join-process}

-A node performs the steps described in Section 4.3 of {{I-D.ietf-ace-key-groupcomm}} in order to join an OSCORE group.
+A node performs the steps described in {{Section 4.3 of I-D.ietf-ace-key-groupcomm}} in order to join an OSCORE group.
 The format and processing of messages exchanged among the participants are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.

 ## Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}